 In the Age of Show Business . . . , the measure of a leader became his hunger for the game, his talent for dazzling crowds, his deftness at surviving an unreasonably brutal and small-minded process . . . .
 We set traps and then marveled at those who could escape them with Houdini-like grace, which is why Clinton came to be known, almost universally, as the most talented statesman of the age, despite having achieved little of his governing agenda.

 Hart paid the price for being first, as well as for being stubborn and prideful—in short, to Bai at least, a man of principle.
 Unlike such spotlight-craving figures as Eliot Spitzer and Anthony Weiner, he disdained either to capitalize on his notoriety or to publicly abase himself.
 No apology tour, no lectures on self-reinvention.
 He remained an exile, emerging most significantly in the late 1990s to co-chair a national security commission that warned, presciently, about “stateless terrorism.”

 Bai has the fascinating correspondence between Clinton and Hart, in which Hart lobbied, with little success, for other jobs.
 He also shares a poignant recollection by Hart about perusing a lengthy job application from the new Obama administration.
 The questionnaire asked whether the applicant had ever had any association “that could be used—even unfairly—to impugn or attack your character . . . .”
-Hart, laughing, told Bai he had considered writing: “Are you kidding me?”Julia M. Klein is a cultural reporter and critic in Philadelphia and a CJR contributing editor.
+Hart, laughing, told Bai he had considered writing: “Are you kidding me?”Julia M. Klein , a longtime CJR contributor and a contributing book critic for the Forward, is a cultural reporter and critic in Philadelphia.
+Follow her on Twitter @JuliaMKlein.
 This story was published in the September/October 2014 issue of CJR with the headline, "Original sin."